Why Give to Rosie's Place?

 Every donation to Rosie’s Place supports our vital programs and services.
 Here is how your gift directly impacts the lives of our guests.
 Last year, thanks to you:

-- The Women’s Education Center provided 350 women each semester with an opportunity to improve skills and increase self-sufficiency through free English as a Second or Other Language, Computer and Literacy classes and one-on-one tutoring.
+- The Women’s Education Center provided 400 women with an opportunity to improve skills and increase self-sufficiency through free English, literacy, and computer classes and job counseling.